charan-kilana/MLOPS_WinEq/README.md

 touch src/load_data.py
 ```

-## 18. Add the load_data.py from Github.

-## 19. Add the load stage, load the data in the dvc.yaml
+## 18. Add the load stage, load the data in the dvc.yaml

 Here we're adding only one stage i.e. **Load stage**.
 If we run **`dvc repro`**, it will execute the pipeline starting from this stage.
 THen a lock will be created and that'll track the file.